zzxwill/odps/intl.en-US/User Guide/SQL/Insert Operation/INSERT OVERWRITE/INTO.md

     -- Returns an error.
 The items sale_date and region are partition columns, which cannot appear in the INSERT statement of static partitions.
 ```

-At the same time, the value of the partition can only be a constant and expressions cannot appear.
+Simultaneously, the value of the partition can only be a constant and expressions cannot appear.
 The following statements are invalid:

 ```
 insert overwrite table sale_detail_insert partition (sale_date=datepart('2016-09-18 01:10:00', 'yyyy') , region='china')